Canop/broot/website/docs/documentation/configuration.md

 name | mandatory | role
 -|-|-
-invocation | yes | how the verb is called by the user, with placeholders for arguments execution | yes | how the verb is executed key | no | a keyboard key triggerring execution shorcut | no | an alternate way to call the verb (without the arguments part)
+invocation | no | how the verb is called by the user, with placeholders for arguments execution | yes | how the verb is executed key | no | a keyboard key triggerring execution shorcut | no | an alternate way to call the verb (without the arguments part)